Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-3.md

 \textcolor{red}{\text{Image screenshot here}}
 $$

-3.12.
+$\star$ 3.12.
 Construct a 3-out-of-3 visual secret sharing scheme.
 Any two shares should together reveal nothing about the source image, but any three reveal the source image when stacked together.